MelihTekcan/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 - Simulate the motion with Python.
 - Explore real-world applications.

 This system is key in fields like engineering (e.g., designing stable bridges) and science (e.g., modeling climate oscillations).
-Let’s dive in!

-### Why Study This?

-- **Damping**: Friction or air resistance reduces energy, mimicking real-world energy loss.
-- **Forcing**: An external push adds energy, introducing new patterns like resonance or chaos.
-- **Complexity**: Small tweaks can shift the pendulum from predictable to erratic motion.

 ---